rahulpoluri/peter_park_Flask_api_with_swagger/README.md

 *   This app is powered by docker-compose which consists of 1 service
       1) flask-web (flask application micro service built using Dockerfile)

-*   App can be made running using below command(prerequisites: docker, docker-compose):
+*   App can be made running using below command(prerequisites: git, docker, docker-compose):
       *   **git clone https://github.com/rahulpoluri/peter_park_Flask_api_with_swagger.git**
       *   **docker-compose up**
       *   To be checked in browser using [http://localhost:9095/swagger/](http://localhost:9095/swagger/)